fasiha/ebisu/README.md

 Then there’s a long [Math](#the-math) section that details Ebisu’s algorithm mathematically.
 If you like Beta-distributed random variables, conjugate priors, and marginalization, this is for you.
 You’ll also find the key formulas that implement `predictRecall` and `updateRecall` here.

 > Nerdy details in a nutshell: Ebisu begins by positing a [Beta prior](https://en.wikipedia.org/wiki/Beta_distribution) on recall probability at a certain time.
 As time passes, the recall probability decays exponentially, and Ebisu handles that nonlinearity exactly and analytically—it requires only a few [Beta function](http://mathworld.wolfram.com/BetaFunction.html) evaluations to predict the current recall probability.
-Next, a *quiz* is modeled as a [Bernoulli trial](https://en.wikipedia.org/wiki/Bernoulli_distribution) whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
+Next, a *quiz* is modeled as a [binomial trial](https://en.wikipedia.org/wiki/Binomial_distribution) whose underlying probability prior is this non-conjugate nonlinearly-transformed Beta.
 Ebisu approximates the non-standard posterior with a new Beta distribution by matching its mean and variance, which are also analytically tractable, and require a few evaluations of the Beta function.

 Finally, the [Source Code](#source-code) section presents the literate source of the library, including several tests to validate the math.